da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 ### iRODS Installation

-Set up a basic iRODS > 3.2 installation with one default resource of type cache, pointing to "somewhere" (as described in the getting started document).
+Set up a basic iRODS > 3.2 installation.
 Make sure the installation is installed as ICAT-Enabled.
+The installer will ask you for entering certain properties to which we will refer later.

-To certain properties of your installation we will refer later in the text.
+    [irodsuser] - The irods user we will use to let the ContentBroker talk to the iRODS server.

-    [irodsuser] - irods user name as set in the ~/.irods/.irodsEnv [irodspassword] - irods password as set in the ~/.irods/.irodsEnv [irodszone] - irodsZone as set in the ~/.irods/.irodsEnv
+    [irodspassword] - The password of this user.

-The .irodsEnv we refer to here must be the one of the user which will run the ContentBroker.
+    [irodszone] - The irods zone the ContentBroker will work in.
+Choose an appropriate name.

-To let the grid component know how to speak to the iRODS server set the following lines of your config.properties to match your iRODS configuration:
+To let the grid component of the ContentBroker as a client know how to speak to the iRODS server set the following lines of your config.properties to match your iRODS configuration:

     irods.user=[irodsuser]